The best 50 Google Fonts for your website

 enriqueta as example of great google font for free

-25. Source Sans Pro
+25. Source Sans 3

-Designed by Paul D. Hunt, Source Sans Pro is Adobe’s first open source typeface family.
+Designed by Paul D. Hunt, Source Sans 3 is Adobe’s first open source typeface family.
 It’s a sans-serif typeface which is really intended for use in user interface elements, but which also works well for longer texts, thanks to its width, which is higher than normal.

 26. Frank Ruhl Libre